EliskaSvobodova/Storage2APL/README.md

 ## Dependencies
 This code has been tested in **Java 1.8**.
 The code was originally developed in Java 1.6, but since the transition to GIT, this was not tested.

-The code was verified **not to run** in Java 10, and there is currently no work being done towards making this project Java 10 compatible.

-The last tested version was **Java 1.8** and this is the recommended Java JRE to run this project with.
+Java versions more recent than 1.8 **do not work**, and there are no plans to support these versions in the future.

+The recommended JDK / JRE is version 1.8.

 ## Installing the Code
 The code for this project is controlled by Git (previously subversion).
-Building and packeging is handled by maven.
+Building and packaging is handled by maven.

 There are three ways to run the code: